sn/ydnatl/README.md

 - ✓ Declarative syntax for building HTML documents (like Flutter)
 - ✓ Easy to read and write
 - ✓ Supports all HTML5 elements
+- ✓ JSON serialization/deserialization for saving and loading UI structures
 - ✓ Lightweight
 - ✓ Extremely fast
 - ✓ Fully customisable